 Your BHAG must be more than a poster on the wall.
-It should be a rally cry!
+It should be a rallying cry!
 Everyone in the company should know what it is and understand exactly how their day jobs contribute to one day achieving this goal.
-It is through this understanding that people in the company are able to connect everyday execution to long-term strategy.
+It is through this understanding that people in the company can connect everyday execution to long-term strategy.

-Jim Collins tells us that “strategy is as much about saying NO as it is about saying Yes.”
+Jim Collins says “strategy is as much about saying NO as it is about saying Yes.”
 To apply this wisdom, we must have a framework to run decisions through that will allow us to be confident when we say yes and when we say no. Using the Hedgehog Concept and BHAG, your framework for “Yes/No” decisions should look like this:

 Using these four questions to evaluate opportunities will you to say "Yes" to the right decisions and "No" to the rest.

 Allow your BHAG to be a driving influence in setting your 3-5 year plans and Annual plans.
 Every year, every milestone and every key initiative should have a direct correlation to your BHAG to ensure that you can reach your goal and keep your team aligned around its long term strategic vision.
 When creating your execution ready quarterly plan for your 13-week race, you need to make sure that you devote enough energy to keep progressing towards your goal.

 Your continuous attention during planning and relentless focus every day throughout the organization on striving to achieve your BHAG will enable innovation and success in a way that would not otherwise be possible.
 It will drive creativity and breakthrough thinking throughout the organization as everyone in the company is challenged to ask and answer the question “How can we...?”